 The CEO may also recommend to the Board that the Board recommend to the Premier that a commission of inquiry be established under the Commissions of Inquiry Act 1995 (Tas).

-From 1 March to 30 June 2023, the median time from complaint registration to the CEO's triage decision was 8 working days, and annually, from 1 July 2022 to 30 June 2023, the median time was 5 working days.
+From 1 July to 31 October 2023, the median time from complaint registration to the CEO's triage decision was 4 working days.